JHWELCHDESIGNS

 She was honored at the 2018 Gregory Awards, winning "People's Choice: Outstanding Designer" for her entire body of work during the 2017-2018 season.

-Ms. Welch received both a Seattle Times Footlight Award as well as the Gypsy Rose Lee Award in 2016 for her set design of The Things Are Against Us with Washington Ensemble Theatre.
+2016-2017: Welch received both a Seattle Times Footlight Award as well as the Gypsy Rose Lee Award in 2016 for her set design of The Things Are Against Us with Washington Ensemble Theatre.
 Her design for Rebel Kat Productions' Coriolanus: Fight Like A Bitch was nominated for the 2017 Gypsy Rose Lee Award.

-In 2015, Julia received her Masters of Fine Arts in Scenic Design from the University of Washington.
+2015: Ms. Welch received her Masters of Fine Arts in Scenic Design from the University of Washington.

 While attending the University of Washington she designed scenery for William Shakespeare's Twelfth Night (Thesis Production), Cold Empty Terrible (directed and devised by Whit MacLaughlin of Philadelphia's New Paradise Laboratories), The Real Inspector Hound by Tom Stoppard (directed by Desdemona Chang), Stop Kiss by Diana Son, and Cowboy Mouth by Sam Shepard and Patti Smith (directed by Jeffrey Frace).
 She designed costumes for William Inge's Bus Stop.